Ready to explore the Irish capital? Here’s how to make the most of 3 days in Dublin.

 Other tips for planning three days in Dublin

-Visas – Before you arrive into Dublin, ensure you check for any visa requirements you may need and whether you require your passports to be valid for more than six months from the date of your visit.
+Visas – Before you arrive in Dublin, ensure you check for any visa requirements you may need and whether you require your passports to be valid for more than six months from the date of your visit.

 Tickets – Ensure that you pre-book your tickets for attractions and excursions ahead of your arrival to avoid disappointment.

-Prepare for the rain – As already mentioned, remember to bring waterproofs, raincoats and a waterproof day bag.
+Prepare for the rain – As already mentioned, remember to bring waterproofs, raincoats, and a waterproof day bag.
 Best to be prepared when visiting Dublin.

 Electronics – Dublin electricity is 220v and uses three-pin plugs like the United Kingdom.
-So, if you are arriving from outside the UK, ensure you have a voltage converter if your electronics so not support this voltage and also remember your travel adapters.
+So, if you are arriving from outside the UK, ensure you have a voltage converter if your electronics do not support this voltage and also remember your travel adapters.